vinicius-caputo/swift2fixture/README.md

-# swift2equatable
+# swift2fixture
- A tool that helps generate struct and enum models to equatable protocol
+ A tool that helps generate fixtures from swift struct models